deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 The dataset is split into a training set and a test set already, which makes our lives easier.
 Let's download the data and load it into our nets.

-Go ahead and unzip it:
+You'll probably want to gather the files in a new folder, cd into it, then unzip the training set:

     unzip train.tsv.zip

-In our folder we see a train.tsv file.
+In the new folder, we see a train.tsv file.
 What does the data look like?
-A one-word command will show us.
+Just type this one-word command:

     head train.tsv